AWS AgentCore — MCP Runtime (Docker)

 Introduction

-This sample demonstrates how to deploy an AWS AgentCore Runtime with a custom-built Neo4j MCP Docker image.
-A local Dockerfile extends the Neo4j MCP server and configures it for HTTP transport, which is then pushed to ECR and deployed via CDK as an AgentCore Runtime.
+This sample demonstrates how to deploy an AWS AgentCore Runtime with a Neo4j MCP Docker image.
+The Neo4j MCP server is configured for HTTP transport and deployed via CDK as an AgentCore Runtime.

 Key Features: